wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 Use the above information to create the OIDC-based Asgardeo IdP.

-In the fragmented SaaS Application in Best Auto Mart organization, under Sign-in Method add created Asgardeo IdP for authentication.
+In the fragmented SaaS Application of the Best Auto Mart organization, add the created Asgardeo IdP for authentication in the sign-in flow.

 <img src="../../../assets/img/guides/organization-login/try-it-out/asgardeo_idp_in_fragment_app.png" alt="Asgardeo IdP in Fragment App" width="700" style="border:1px solid grey">